metabase/metabase/docs/enterprise-guide/start.md

 ---
-title: Enterprise and Pro editions
+title: Enterprise and Pro plans
 ---

-# Enterprise and Pro editions
+# Enterprise and Pro plans

 The [Enterprise and Pro][pricing] editions of Metabase provide additional features that help organizations scale Metabase and deliver self-service, embedded analytics.